Monday to Friday

 9:00am to 4:00pm

 Book an Appointment

-A consultation (first) appointment is usually available within two weeks of initial contact.
+A consultation (first) appointment is usually available within a few weeks of initial contact.
 At the consultation, students will be interviewed for about an hour by a clinician who will try to understand the challenges that the student may be experiencing.

 Who else can I talk to?

 A range of student listening and professional support is available before your consultation appointment.